Face ID Deemed Too Costly To Copy, Android Makers Target In-Display Fingerprint Sensors Instead - Slashdot

 Xiaomi Mi A1 [androidfilebox.com] - costs around $200.
 Works with most cellular operators of the world.

-Those are optical & can be fooled with a pictu (Score:3)
+Those are optical & can be fooled with a pictu (Score:4, Informative)

 Re: (Score:2)